With a population of 40,000

 limitations, China Star does a fairly good job.
 They also do well handling

 groups.
-On my last visit, there were 19 in my party and the China Star
+On one of my visits, there were 19 in my party and the China Star

 staff did a good job of serving us.
 My favorite items on the buffet were